-38. Plan A: Meet JA and try to persuade him to postpone his meeting with Second Sight on Tuesday 9 July.

-39. If not successful, Plan B: We are preparing a full communications strategy and will consider rebuttal and tactics in line with an approach aimed to minimise reputational impact to Post Office Limited.

-40. Do we attend the meeting with Second Sight and JA on Tuesday 9th?

-- a. as an observer? (attending may open us up to a cross examination); OR - b. not attend and pursue the communications strategy (Plan B above)?

-41. Consider replacing or introducing a new Independent reviewer (such as one of the Consulting / Accountancy firms)?
+37. Plan A: Meet JA and try to persuade him to postpone his meeting with Second Sight on Monday 8 July 2013.
+This is unlikely to be successful.
+38. If not successful, Plan B: We are preparing a full communications strategy and will consider rebuttal and tactics in line with an approach aimed to minimise reputational impact to Post Office Limited.
+39. Do we attend the meeting with Second Sight and JA on Monday 8 July 2013? - a. as an observer? (attending may open us up to a cross examination); OR - b. not attend and pursue the communications strategy (Plan B above)?
+40. Consider replacing or introducing a new Independent reviewer (such as one of the Consulting / Accountancy firms)?

-Key Messages [[MARK DAVIES TO REVIEW AND AMEND AS NECESSARY]]
+Key Messages

-42. Horizon's size and user base -
+41. Horizon's size and user base - - a.

-- a.
 6 million transactions processed daily - b. over the past ten years, many millions of branch reconciliations have been carried out; - c.
 Horizon used out by 25,000 subpostmasters and their staff in Post Office branches with transactions and balances accurately recorded.

-43. Horizon designed to maintain the integrity of transaction data.
-SS has not as yet identified anything which challenges this core principle. [[SIMON BAKER TO CONFIRM]]

-44. With respect to the 62 Branch and 14 Branch Anomalies:

-- a.
-We found the anomalies and, so as to be completely open, told SS (i.e. SS didn't find them). - b. the anomalies were detected, resolved, and we communicated the problem to sub postmasters - c. confirm the anomalies did not affect the transaction data [[FUJITSU / GARETH JENKINS TO CONFIRM]] - d. no Post Office prosecutions relate to these bugs [[JARNAIL SINGH TO CONFIRM]] - e. say we have addressed the problem (but acknowledge it has taken time)
+42. Horizon designed to maintain the integrity of transaction data.
+SS has not as yet identified anything which challenges this core principle.
+43. With respect to the 62 Branch and 14 Branch Anomalies: - a.
+We found the anomalies and, so as to be completely open, told SS (i.e. SS didn't find them). - b. the anomalies were detected, resolved, and we communicated the problem to sub postmasters - c. no Post Office prosecutions relate to these bugs - d. say we have addressed the problem (but acknowledge it has taken time)